 ARCHIVE MACHINES LAMAGLearnResisting Now: Art and Policy Talk

-The recent Black Lives Matter protests, sparked by the murder of George Floyd, signal a defining moment in US history.
+The Black Lives Matter protests in the summer of 2020, sparked by the murder of George Floyd, signaled a defining moment in US history.
 How have other such moments been previously documented and archived?
 In what way can artists and civic institutions serve as stewards of these stories?

 In this conversation, exhibition artists Johanna Breiding and Amir Saadiq with City of Los Angeles Department of Cultural Affairs Public Art Division Director Felicia Filer and City of Los Angeles Councilmember Mitch O’Farrell discussed how art and public policy are employed as catalysts for change.
 Moderated by Sarah Conley Odenkirk.

 About Johanna Breiding

 Johanna Breiding is an interdisciplinary artist that employs analog and digital technologies to archive queer narratives and underrepresented voices.Through varying forms of collaboration, Johanna Breiding depicts the importance of kinship and intergenerational exchange via autobiography, historical events, and the landscape as witness.
 They have exhibited widely throughout the US and Europe and have received numerous awards from DAAD, Rema Hort Mann and the Swiss International Film Festival.
 Their work has been written about in Artforum, Art in America and Hyperallergic to name a few.

 Councilmember Mitch O’Farrell represents the 13th District on the Los Angeles City Council.
 Mitch is passionate about safe neighborhoods and improving the quality of life in Atwater Village, East Hollywood, Echo Park, Elysian Valley, Glassell Park, Historic Filipinotown, Hollywood, Little Armenia, Mid-Wilshire/Koreatown, Thai Town and Silver Lake.